 Best of all, all of these destinations are under 3.5 hours drive from the centre of Sydney, most of them even closer.
 For each destination, I share with you dog-friendly accommodation options and cafes, off-leash dog beaches and parks, plus the best dog-friendly sightseeing options.
 Now it’s just time to choose where to head first…

 Only have time for a day trip?
 Check out my ideas for 35 dog-friendly day trips around Sydney

 Location: Kiama is 1.75 hours south of Sydney, Gerringong is 15 minutes south

 The coastal area around Kiama and Gerringong is perfect for a quick dog-friendly getaway from Sydney.
 With beautiful beaches, rolling green countryside and some spectacular natural scenery, it has plenty on offer, including lots of dog-friendly sightseeing.

 One of my top picks is the Kiama Coast Walk in between Minnamurra and Gerringong.
 Other options include seeing the famous Kiama Blow Hole, photographing the Cathedral Rocks and enjoying the off-leash dog beaches.

 Find out more about a dog-friendly getaway to Kiama & Gerringong

 2. Visit Berry & Kangaroo Valley

-Location: Berry is 2 hours south of Sydney, Kangaroo Valley is 25 minutes inland
+Location: Berry is 2 hours south of Sydney, Kangaroo Valley is a further 25 minutes inland

 Just past Kiama and Gerringong are the towns of Berry and Kangaroo Valley.
 While the former are all about coastal delights, Berry and Kangaroo Valley are historic towns nestled inland, surrounded by farmland and the forested valleys of the ranges.